 Performing our contract and service with you

-We need to process information in order to help you manage your insurance portfolio, to advise you about insurance products you might need, to make recommendations of specific products suitable for you, and help you to manage your insurance portfolio
+We need to process information in order to help you manage your insurance portfolio, to advise you about insurance products you might need, to make recommendations of specific products suitable for you, and help you to manage your insurance portfolio.

-We may use your personal information to benchmark and during our research on our customers and their interactions with Brolly and our insurance partners.
+We may use your personal information during our research on our customers and their interactions with Brolly and our insurance partners.
 If we do so, we will always anonymise your data first.
 Where your personal information is in a pseudonymised form, Brolly will continually evaluate it to ensure that the products and services we provide are relevant to you, as well as for information on market trends.